obiwan04kanobi/Llama2-Assistant/README.md

 2. Install Ollama Desktop application for your respective Operating System from [here](https://ollama.com/)

-3. Extract the zip file and run the application (This will automatically set the "ollama" command in your system's PATH).
+3. Extract the zip file and run the application (This will automatically set the "ollama" command in your OS's PATH).

 4. Run the application:
    ```